sterlingdeng/job_runner/docs/design.md

 > ..
 > ..
 ```

+The actual CLI output format may not be JSON, but the data presented returned be the same.

 ## Open Questions
 * The ability to stream the data starting from the beginning of the process creation means that the process's output